 |Author||Birgit Kraemer (Hans Boeckler Foundation) and Eurofound|

 Germany's pandemic response, including lock-downs, social distancing measures, occupational bans and business confinements, has disproportionally affected low-wage workers and self-employed workers (Hövermann 2020).
-With over 10 million employees working under Germany's short-time work scheme (Kurzarbeit) already back in May 2020, income top-ups such as child benefits, housing benefits or unemployment benefits have increased in importance (Focus online 2020).
+With 6 million employees working under Germany's short-time work scheme (Kurzarbeit) already back in April 2020, income top-ups such as child benefits, housing benefits or unemployment benefits have increased in importance (Focus online 2020).
 An increasing number of workers are in need of social benefits to replace or top up their income from work with social benefits.

 The Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (BMFSFJ) and the Federal Ministry of Labour and Social Affairs both provide information on their websites for workers wishing to apply for benefits.

 In early 2021, the Federal Ministry of Labour and Social Affairs commissioned a scientific evaluation of different social policy measures related to the social and economic impact of pandemic control measures.
 The study (BMAS 2021), based on a survey among sixty experts of social and labour market policy, found that experts attributed an efficient implementation but a moderate socio-economic effectiveness to this policy measure.

 In the unemployment statistics of the Federal Employment Agency (BA 2021), only an approximation is made of how many employed persons in the Corona crisis have access to basic income scheme (Grundsicherung): In September 2021, a total of 196,900 non-unemployed workers had access to basic income.
 This was about 52,000 more than in September 2019 (before the crisis).